-E.Appendices
+E. Appendices

-34. Waterfront Advisory Committee on Accessibility
+A-1.
+Waterfront Advisory Committee on Accessibility

-The Guidelines were developed in collaboration with Waterfront Toronto's Advisory Committee on Accessibility and initially published in draft form for public feedback.
-The Waterfront Advisory Committee on Accessibility (ACA) consisted of 13 representatives of advocacy organizations and individuals with relevant expertise, most of whom were persons with disabilities as defined by the Accessibility for Ontarians Disabilities Act.
+The Guidelines were developed in collaboration with Waterfront Toronto's Advisory Committee on Accessibility (ACA) and initially published in draft form for public feedback.
+The ACA consisted of 13 individuals, including representatives of advocacy organizations and individuals with relevant expertise, most of whom were persons with disabilities as defined by the AODA.
 The ACA provided guidance, direction, feedback, and advice to Waterfront Toronto as the Guidelines were drafted.